jeffbass/imagenode/docs/settings-yaml.rst

 sent (as an event message and some event images) whenever the motion state changes.
 The detector is setup to send only a few images (determined by the ``send_count`` option) at each state change.
 This is a specific design choice.
-For example, when a water meter needle starts moving, it is enough to send a few frames when then needle starts moving and a few frames when it stops moving.
+For example, when a water meter needle starts moving, it is sufficient to send a few frames when then needle starts moving and to send a few frames when it stops moving.
 The continuous sending of frames during needle movement does not add any useful information.
 Some motion detection software sends all frames when motion is detected; the current **imagenode** motion detector doesn't do that (but the